3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Change Your Joplin Settings Before Using OhmineDT

 OhmineDT has been styling lots of Joplin elements, and all of them are helpful to you.
-Some of the effects are highly rely on  some of the Joplin built-in settings to get work, so you may need to follow the below guides to get 100% of what OhmineDT brings to you!
+Some of the effects are highly rely on the Joplin built-in settings to get work, so you may need to follow the below guides to get 100% of what OhmineDT brings to you!

 ### Appearance